bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 ## TEXTBOOKS

 There is no textbook for this course.
-All readings are available on Perusall via Brightspace.
+All readings will be read on Perusall via Brightspace and can also be consulted in the course github repository.

 ## ATTENDANCE POLICY

 Students are strongly encouraged to attend each class meeting, as we will be covering content crucial to your understanding of Mexican history and the Spanish Conquest.
+Regular class meetings will explain and demonstrate key concepts and ideas that will allow students to succeed in labs and essays.
 While marks are not given specifically for attendance or participation, regular attendance is essential for academic success in this course.

 **Mandatory Attendance for Graded Activities**: You must be present in class to complete:

 - In-class labs (6 total, with lowest score dropped)
 - In-class interpretive essays (2 total)
+- In-class Historiography Paper
+- In-class Primary Document Analysis
+-

 **Note**: One-on-one meetings with the instructor are scheduled outside of class time during office hours or at mutually convenient times, and can be conducted in-person or via Zoom.

 **Note for Students with Accommodations**: Students with extra-time accommodations will complete their written assignments (interpretive essays, historiography paper, primary document analysis, and final essay) at the University Testing Center rather than in the regular classroom.

-Missing these sessions will result in a zero for that particular assignment, as there are no makeup opportunities for in-class activities.
+Missing these sessions will result in a zero for that particular assignment, as there are no makeup opportunities for in-class activities unless the absence is documented with a doctor's note.
+In these rare cases, students will complete the assignment at the University Testing Center.
 The course is designed around active engagement with primary sources, discussions of complex historical interpretations, and collaborative learning that cannot be replicated outside the classroom environment.